What Is A MacGuffin? Definition & Examples

 Done right, using a MacGuffin in a film is a very effective plot device.

-Done wrong, MacGuffins can be utilized poorly and come off as contrived, distracting, or unnecessary.
-Because these devices are so popular, you must be careful about implementing MacGuffins into your script.
+If done wrong, MacGuffins can be utilized poorly and appear contrived, distracting, or unnecessary.
+Because these devices are so popular, you must be careful about implementing them into your script.

-So let’s take a look at some of the strengths and weaknesses of MacGuffins.
+So, let’s look at some of MacGuffins’ strengths and weaknesses.

 Strength: Show, don’t tell

 The strengths of MacGuffins lie in their efficiency in storytelling.
-It is always more effective to show something in film than to say it.
+Showing something in film is always more effective than saying it.
 Rather than explain why something is urgent or important, conveying that through characters’ actions and desperation will be far more convincing.

 When the MacGuffin is an object that elicits such responses from a film’s characters, it is almost guaranteed to be visual.
 If it is somewhat of a mystery, the impact can be even stronger as we’re more likely to pay attention to reactions than the details of the object itself.